HotMaps/Hotmaps-res-potential/README.md

 Now you can put your own code in the "code" directory of this repository.
 Note that wgsi.py is the entrypoint of your web service.

+#### For any other system
+On any other system, just open your terminal where you have access to "docker".

+Change directory to the *docker* directory on this repository:

+`cd my-git-directory/docker`

+Then run `docker run -d -v "/absolute/path/to/repository/code:/data" -p 8181:80 -it hotmaps/res-potential`